kir486680/Finance-Notes/Operating Expenditure (OpEx).md

 Operating Expenditure (OpEx) refers to the expenses that a company incurs in the day-to-day operations of its business.
 These expenses are incurred to generate revenue and are necessary for the company to continue its normal business operations.
-OpEx is typically contrasted with Capital Expenditures (CapEx), which are expenses incurred to acquire or upgrade long-term assets such as property, plant, and equipment.
+OpEx is typically contrasted with [[Capital Expenditure (CapEx)]], which are expenses incurred to acquire or upgrade long-term assets such as property, plant, and equipment.

 Examples of OpEx include: